BaseMax/MiniArchiveCompressor/README.md

 ### Authors

-Main UI Designer: (I will put this name)
+Main UI Designer: SearchKing Team

 Thanks to [SeedPuller](github.com/SeedPuller) for helping design and developing this project (Design), with help of Max Base